anishNagula/anishNagula/README.md

 BTech CS @ PES

-Into operating systems, compilers, and system architecture and the web.C & Rust, some Python, Go, and JS.
+Into operating systems, compilers, and system architecture and the web.
+Code in C & Rust, some Python, Go, and JS.